Hikari03/Blink/README.md

 # TODO

+- [ ] better resource management
+  - as of now, it hogs 1 core of CPU for client and in servers case its 1 core per client connected. this is because receiving threads are non-blocking, thus busy waiting - horrible

 - [ ] better server terminal
-- [ ] fix kicking out users
+- [x] fix kicking out users
 - [x] sending only last *n* messages so everything is stable
 - [ ] ability to see online users
 - [ ] better syncing of chat when someone connects or leaves
+  - this is when new user connects and doesn't see the chat history or when someone leaves and the chat history is not updated